Chestnut Maple Walnut Chocolate Bread

 Shop for Elderberry Plants Nursery Shop

 What’s a Hedgerow?
 Hedgerows are having a moment due to growing interest in sustainable farming and ecological stewardship.
-They simultaneously serve many different purposes and
+They simultaneously serve many different purposes, and

-Most Americans are familiar with the delicious, nutritious, and easy-to-crack nut of the Northern Pecan tree (Carya illinoinensis).
+Most Americans are familiar with the delicious, nutritious, and easy-to-crack nut of the Northern pecan tree (Carya illinoinensis).
 It’s an integral part of our diet and

 Ecological shifts from climate change are occurring more rapidly and significantly than forests can adapt.
 The unnatural speed of change demands active, large-scale planting of